Manta-Network/docs/docs/guides/TrustedSetup.md

 >
 > All other users please follow [these instructions](https://github.com/Manta-Network/manta-rs/tree/main/manta-trusted-setup) to build from source code.

-For a quick installation, open a terminal and enter the command
+For a quick installation on Mac or Linux, open a terminal and enter the command
 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/Manta-Network/manta-rs/main/tools/install.sh | sh
 ```